-All API requests to PDFGate must be authenticated using an API key.
+All API requests must be authenticated using an API key.
 Authentication is handled via the Authorization header in your HTTP requests.

 To get started, log in to your PDFGate account and create an API key from the Settings page in the dashboard.
 Ensure the key is active before using it in your code.